kpenev/CircularizationDissipationConstraints/README.rst

 ================================================================
-System by system tidal dissipation constraints from eccentricity
+System by System Tidal Dissipation Constraints from Eccentricity
 ================================================================

 The idea is to derive tidal dissipation constraints on the full range of stars